Hands-On Projects for Teaching the Body Systems

 2. Place 2-3 green jelly beans on top of the peanut butter.

-We also used blue and yellow jelly beans.
-Blue jelly beans represent the sweat we give off when our body is hot.
-Yellow jelly beans represent the sun's rays that hit our skin when we are outside.
+• Use blue and yellow jelly beans as well.
+Blue jelly beans can represent the sweat we give off when our body is hot.
+Yellow jelly beans can represent the sun's rays that hit our skin when we are outside.

-You can even let students use the skin color of their choice by letting them use cookie butter, frosting or Hazelnut spread instead (be aware Hazelnut spread is made from nuts)!
+• Let students use the skin color of their choice by letting them use cookie butter, frosting or hazelnut spread instead (be aware Hazelnut spread is made from nuts)!

 Photo of rice crispy treat with peanut butter and jelly beans to represent skin.